ansarsayhi/deyappify/README.md

 # deyappify
-my FIRST EVER pet project!
 I made it to save a bit of time studying some courses in my Uni.

 For selected weeks-of-studies range and selecte course, this program: